djuliannader/GrossPitaevskiiSCF/README.md

 ## Data

-This repository provides data and codes for the paper Critical Energies and Wigner Functions of the Stationary States of the Bose Einstein Condensates in a Double-Well Trap, by D. J. Nader and E. Serrano-Ensastiga.
-The paper is published in open acces in Adv Quantum Technol.
-The repository is currently being developed; please await its completion.
-The repository contains a Mathematica notebook, necessary to recreate the Figures of the article.
+This repository provides the data and code associated with the paper Critical Energies and Wigner Functions of the Stationary States of Bose–Einstein Condensates in a Double-Well Trap by D. J. Nader and E. Serrano-Ensástiga, published open access in Advanced Quantum Technologies.

+The repository is still under development, so we kindly ask for your patience until its completion.
+It currently includes a Mathematica notebook that can be used to reproduce the figures from the article.

 ## Environment Requirements